 - Require more than one signature on large dollar check amounts.
 In this way, any losses you may incur will be low denominations only.

 - Immediately notify the bank of any change to your accounts payable process and personnel.
 You don¹t want former employees who may have secreted some checks from your business to retain authorization to sign them after they have left your employ.

 - Separate the check writing and account reconcile functions.
 Try not to have the same person who balanced the bank statement issue checks.
-This provides greater safeguards against an employee writing fraudulent checks and covering it up.
+This provides greater safeguards against an employee writing fraudulent checks and covering them up.
 The reconciler would be able to prevent the crime unless the employees are in collusion.

 - Reconcile your account promptly and regularly -- quick fraud detection increases the likelihood of recovery.
-Businesses and personal consumers who do not balance their accounts monthly and don’t find the discrepancies until months have passed, can become liable for losses.
+Businesses and personal consumers who do not balance their accounts monthly and don’t find the discrepancies until months have passed can become liable for losses.

 Fraud Prevention Services (provided by the bank):

 - Use maximum dollar amounts on accounts to limit large denomination losses by authorized or unauthorized persons.